djeanner/PicoGPRSClient/README.md

 # PicoGPRSClient
+This repository show how to use :

-This Arduino sketch is designed to test and debug GPRS-based HTTP POST requests using the AIR780 module (via AT commands) on platforms like the Raspberry Pi Pico (or compatible boards).
+1) A Arduino sketch designed to use (debug and test) GPRS-based HTTP POST requests using the AIR780 module (via AT commands) on platforms like the Raspberry Pi Pico (or compatible boards).

-main ino file: src/main.cpp
+2) A Docker server receiving data from the above-mentioned module and allowing retrieval of the data.

-## Features
+## Features of the Pi Pico sketch

     ✅ Verbose debug mode (verbose = true) for rich serial logging